Strathearn, Edmonton: Schools

 Most elementary-aged students living in Strathearn attend the nearby Holyrood or Rutherford schools.
-Strathearn Elementary/Junior School was a fixture in the neighbourhood from the early 1950s until 2005, when the Edmonton Public School Board closed it, citing declining enrollment.
-In September 2006, the École publique Gabrielle-Roy, a francophone school run by the Conseil scolaire Centre-Nord, opened in the building that had housed Strathearn School.
+Strathearn Elementary School was a fixture in the neighbourhood from the early 1950s until 2005, when the Edmonton Public School Board closed it, citing declining enrollment.
+In September 2006, the École publique Gabrielle-Roy, a francophone school run by the Conseil scolaire Centre-Nord, opened in the building that had housed the Strathearn Junior High School.

 Transportation

 Strathearn residents have a variety of transportation options in addition to the car.
 Downtown and services and institutions in adjacent neighbourhoods and at Bonnie Doon Mall are within walking distance.
 Cyclists have access to a large portion of central Edmonton plus the network of trails in the river valley system.
 The neighbourhood is served by Edmonton Transit Service buses.

-In December 2009 Edmonton City Council approved a southeast LRT alignment that would run through Strathearn on Connors Road, 95 Avenue and 85 Street.
+In December 2009 Edmonton City Council approved a southeast LRT alignment that would run through Strathearn on Connors Road, 95 Avenue and 85 Street and stop at Strathearn stop.
+The Valley Line LRT is now functional and was routed specifically to include a Strathearn stop.
+Part of the LRT construction included adding landscaping and shared use paths to Connors Road.

 Community league

 The Strathearn Community League is a neighbourhood organization established in 1953.
 The league's original impetus was to provide local recreational opportunities.
 In cooperation with the City of Edmonton it built a playground, skating rink and associated rink shack/league hall in Silver Heights Park at the centre of the neighbourhood, and organized child sports teams.
-More recently the league has become involved in social matters (it sponsored a preschool from the mid-1990s until 2005) and has been active in urban planning matters within and near its boundaries.
+The league has become involved in social matters (it sponsored a preschool from the mid-1990s until 2005) and has been active in urban planning matters within and near its boundaries.